By Signing up for our emails, you'll be the first to receive the best discounts InVite Health has to offer.

-By Nicole Crane, BS, NTP
+Written By Nicole Crane, BS, NTP

-So many people, 72 million Americans, struggle to have normal blood pressure.
+So many individuals - 72 million Americans - struggle to maintain normal blood pressure.
 High blood pressure is clinically known as hypertension, and it is a major conspirator in cardiac dysfunction.
 Normal blood pressure is 120/80 ng/dl, and many clinicians consider 115/75 to be even healthier.
 The top number is systolic reading and measures the pressure as the heart pumps blood around the body.
 The bottom number, the diastolic reading measures the pressure as the heart relaxes and refills with blood.
 Once those readings reach over 140/90, it is considered to be high blood pressure, also known as hypertension.
 Recent research suggests that even pre-hypertension, which is between 120/80 and 140/90, has major risks.
 A 2006 study showed that blood pressure that is 120-129/80-89 has an 81% increased risk for cardiovascular disease compared to blood pressure that is below 120/80.
 Pressure readings that are high-normal, 130-139/85-89 increase the risk of heart disease by a whopping 133%, compared to healthy levels.i When blood pressure remains uncontrolled, it can have serious consequences like damage to the heart, arteries and other organs.
 This can increase the risk of a heart attack or stroke and other heart diseases like congestive heart failure, atherosclerosis (fatty buildup in arteries causing hardening of the arteries) peripheral artery disease and other vascular problems.
 It is important to address the cause of high blood pressure at the root, especially since many doctors are notoriously slow to treat mildly elevated blood pressure.

 Luckily, there are safe and effective natural remedies to support healthy blood pressure levels.
 So often, what not to do is overemphasized, while few suggestions to bring positive results are offered.
 The first step is to lay a foundation of health with two very important and underconsumed nutrients, potassium and magnesium.
-(See Part 1) These two minerals can bring balance to both the heart muscle and vascular system.
+These two minerals can bring balance to both the heart muscle and vascular system.
 Several other nutrients can also support and normalize the force at which the heart beats, the constriction and relaxation of blood vessels and the thickness of blood.
 By helping the cardiovascular system function better, these remarkable natural remedies assist in normalizing blood pressure in a fundamental way.

 Hippocrates said, “Let food be thy medicine and medicine be thy food,” and he may very well have had garlic in mind.
 That is, if you keep it raw and chop or chew it well, as cooking destroys most of the active ingredients.
 Garlic is rich in a sulfur-y compound called allicin that has powerful antioxidant, antibacterial and cardiovascular supportive properties.
 Allicin tends to be very unstable and short lived, quickly changing into other sulfur containing compounds.
 Aging garlic stabilized the allicin and makes it more powerful.
 Aged garlic in supplement form offers the most benefits in terms of allicin bioavailability and absorption, plus has the added benefit of being odorless.
 Garlic supports blood pressure by stimulating nitric oxide and hydrogen sulfide.
 Nitric oxide (NO) is a gas produced within the blood vessels that fosters relaxation of the smooth muscle cells within that blood vessel.
 NO allows blood vessels to remain wide open, which supports healthy blood flow.
 When the blood vessels remain open and blood flows freely, blood pressure often returns to normal levels.
 NO also makes blood less sticky and thick by supporting healthy platelet function, which also contributes to healthy blood pressure. ii Hydrogen sulfide acts as a vasodilator (opens blood vessels) and a smooth muscle relaxer in the endothelium of blood vessels.iii It is thought that nitric oxide works mostly in larger blood vessels, while hydrogen sulfide works in capillaries and smaller blood vessels.iv By supporting healthy circulation, the heart does not need to exert as much force to move blood throughout the body, normalizing blood pressure.
 Garlic may also act as a regulator of angiotensin II by inhibiting angiotensin converting enzyme (ACE).
 Angiotensin is a hormone that causes constriction of blood vessels, and inhibiting it allows blood to flow more freely, which supports healthy blood pressure.
 The research on garlic is impressive as well.
 A 2015 meta-analysis (review and compilation of many studies) of 17 studies over 67 years showed that garlic lowered systolic pressure by an average of 3.75 mm Hg and diastolic pressure by 3.39 mm Hg in healthy subjects but a 4.4 point reduction in those with hypertension.v A similar 2008 review of research showed an average reduction of 4.6 mm Hg of systolic pressure, but among those with hypertension, systolic pressures fell 8.4 mm Hg and diastolic pressures dropped 7.3 mm Hg.vi Garlic is so helpful for the heart it is no wonder is was one of the earliest documented medicinal herb.
 The historical record of garlic use goes back at least 7,000 years and it was found in both the Egyptian pyramids and the ancient Greek temples.vii Calling garlic a superfood is no exaggeration, but it is certainly not the only natural remedy for cardiovascular health.